 Changing the human germline:

-Mitochondria replacement would result in inheritable genetic modification.
+3-person embryos would result in inheritable genetic modification.
 Altering the human germline is considered to be the most objectionable of genetic technologies and has constituted a bright line not to be crossed.
-Many bioethicists, scholars, and advocates from around the world have argued that mitochondria replacement does not justify crossing this line.
+Many bioethicists, scholars, and advocates from around the world have argued that "mitochondria replacement" does not justify crossing this line.

 The 1966 United Nations International Covenant on Civil and Political Rights, which the US has signed and ratified (with some reservations), states in Article 7 that, "No one shall be subjected without his free consent to medical or scientific experimentation."